William-Olson/route-harness/README.md

 Simple express harness

-- wraps all routes in a common error handler
+- wrap all routes in a common error handler
 - define your routes using es6 classes

 ```bash